naverwhale/whaleos-platform2/diagnostics/docs/diag-routines-for-oems.md

 Status: Passed
 Status message: ARC Ping routine passed with no problems.
 ```

+Errors:
+- `An internal error has occurred.`
+- `ARC is not running.`
+- `All gateways are unreachable, hence cannot be pinged.`
+- `The default network cannot be pinged.`
+- `The default network has a latency above the threshold.`
+- `One or more of the non-default networks has a latency above the threshold.`
+- `One or more of the non-default networks has a latency above the threshold.`
+- `ARC Ping routine did not run.`

 ### ARC DNS Resolution

 Checks whether a DNS resolution can be completed successfully inside Android.